pfgithub/electron-music-player/README.md

 ### Light Mode (experimental)

 electron-music-player's experimental light mode can be enabled by setting config: lightMode: true in player.js.
-Unlike other light modes in apps, electron-music-player will only partially burn your eyes out in light mode because of the stunning smooth gradient in the background.
+Unlike other light modes in apps, electron-music-player will only partially burn your eyes out in light mode thanks to the stunning smooth gradient in the background.

 ## Setup